RustaceansKenya/driver-development-book/driver_book/src/understanding_drivers/controlling_the_device_below.md

    3. You make sure that the read register is not receiving any signal.
 This gets translated as 'read == false'.
    4. You supply an electric signal to the write register.
 This electrical signal is translated as 'write == true'.
    5. The SSD processor detects a signal in the 'write' register and immediately does the following :
+      - It passes the 'destination' address and the 'subject data' to the `write function`
       - It starts executing the "write function" found in the firmware code.
-      - It passes the 'destination' address and the 'subject data' to it
       - Viollah!
 The write operation is complete.

 ### A manual driver?